Organize your stay Peru

 Security Peru

-The regions of the central sierra (Ayacucho, Huánuco, Huancavelica) were for a long time (1980-2000) the scene of massacres perpetrated by the Shining Path.
-The situation has since normalized.
-However, one area remains risky: the VRAE, in the jungle around the Ene and Apurimac rivers.
+For many years (1980-2000),the central sierra regions (Ayacucho, Huánuco, Huancavelica) were the scene of mass massacres perpetrated by Shining Path.
+The situation has since returned to normal.
+However, one area remains at risk: the VRAE, in the jungle around the Ene and Apurimac rivers.

-For the latest information on security in the country, consult the "Travel Advice" section of the Ministry of Foreign Affairs website: www.diplomatie.gouv.fr/voyageurs.
-Be aware, however, that the site provides an exhaustive list of potential dangers and that it sometimes gives a somewhat alarmist picture of the real situation in the country.
+For the latest information on local safety, consult the "Conseils aux voyageurs" section of the French Ministry of Foreign Affairs website: www.diplomatie.gouv.fr/voyageurs.
+Be aware, however, that the site provides an exhaustive list of potential dangers, and that this sometimes gives a rather alarmist picture of the country's actual situation.

-Single woman on a trip.
-It is above all a question of confidence: confidence in yourself, but also in the people around you.
+Single women traveling.
+Above all, it's a question of trust: trust in yourself, but also in the people around you.
 If you start to distrust everyone, your trip will be ruined.
-Be carefree, but not oblivious (be clear and know how to say no to questionable proposals)
+Be carefree, but not oblivious (be clear and know how to say no to dubious proposals).

-Try not to walk alone late at night in crowded streets.
-It is important to follow the advice of the locals when they tell you that a neighborhood is dangerous... and then take a cab.
-Don't be offended if you get whistled at dozens of times a day or if you hear comments like "que guapa!", "que bonita!"...
-This is part of the tradition in this macho country, it even has a name "the piropo".
+Try not to wander alone late at night in crowded streets.
+It's essential to follow the advice of locals when they tell you that a neighborhood is dangerous... and then take a cab.
+You'll probably take offence at being whistled at dozens of times a day, or hearing comments like "que guapa!", "que bonita!"...
+It's a common occurrence in this macho country, and even has a name: "le piropo".

 Time difference Peru